Giray18/de_task/README.md

 ## Storage Layer
 Below screenshot of final status of storage layer.
 It can be seen that tables created on external storage (databricks_xis672e and hive metastore (gold_layer)).
 Addition to requested views items and events tables are also saved into both layers.
+Because on BI tools created views can have one-many connection with fact table In case further analytical calculations needed on Views like (Year over year, Percent to total etc).

 ![picture alt](catalog_screenshot.JPG)